qwx9/notes/net/algorithms/text/exact.index.md

 ### Applications

-Being that this search's complexity only depends on the size of W, it is a method applicable in eg. genomics, and has provided a huge leap in performance in these domains.
+Being that this search's complexity only depends on the size of P, it is a method applicable in eg. genomics, and has provided a huge leap in performance in these domains.